Planning-Inspectorate/appeal-planning-decision/test-packages/platform-feature-tests/README.md

 ## What conventions are used here?

 - We organize tests around user flows, rather than features since a user flow may contain multiple features, so this results in less tests (more efficient tests, essentially).

+## Install and setup

+To install and setup the e2e tests you can run the following command from within the `test-packages/platform-feature-tests` folder

+`npm install `

+This should install the various dependencies and tools required to run the cypress tests

+You will also need to ensure that a `.env` file is setup in the root of the test folder.
+This can be a copy of the `.env.example` file, though will need to reach out to one of the devs/QAs who can supply the actual values to use

+It should now be possible to run the e2e tests, this can be done using commands listed in the next section

 ## Running the tests